Ajay8302/react-apps/README.md

-Step-1 :- impoert node modues first after creating an app.then d the following steps.
+Step-1 :- import node modues first after creating an app.then d the following steps.

 # Getting Started with Create React App